September 12, 2022

 If you wish to read the complete article, copy the DOI number or link into the address search bar.

 Anti-viral effects of Patchouli Oil

-- Patchouli alcohol (PA) significantly inhibited Influenza A virus in vitro and vivo analysis (Yu et al., 2019).
+- Patchouli alcohol (PA) significantly inhibited the Influenza A virus in vitro and through Vivo analysis (Yu et al., 2019).
 Intra-nasal administration improved rats’ survival and decreased pneumonia symptoms.
-The assay tests showed inhibition of different virus strains and may block infection by inactivating virus particles and interfering with initial stages of absorption. doi:10.1186/s12985-019-1266-x https://pubmed.ncbi.nlm.nih.gov/31870450/
+The assay tests showed inhibition of different virus strains and may block infection by inactivating virus particles and interfering with the initial stages of absorption. doi:10.1186/s12985-019-1266-x https://pubmed.ncbi.nlm.nih.gov/31870450/

 Immune System Effects of Patchouli Oil

 - Patchouli oil alcohol, tricyclic sesquiterpene, was isolated and purified to evaluate its effect on the modulation of the immune system in Kunming mice through macrophages phagocytosis, immune organ index, serum immunoglobulin level, and delayed-type hypersensitivity.
 The purity of patchouli alcohol was 99.3% and administered at 40 or 80mg/kg body weight.
 The treatment significantly decreased the delayed hypersensitivity.
 The results showed that Patchouli alcohol has immune system modulating properties by initiating a mononuclear phagocytic system, boosting humoral immune response while suppressing cellular immune response (Liao et al., 2013).
 DOI: 10.4314/tjpr.v12i4.18 https://www.ajol.info/index.php/tjpr/article/view/93275